Mike Yurcich

 Mike Yurcich (born November 5, 1975) is an American football coach who serves as offensive coordinator at Youngstown State.
 Prior to going to Youngstown State, he was the offensive coordinator at the University of Texas at Austin in 2020 and at Penn State University from 2021 to 2023.
 He was the passing game coordinator and quarterbacks coach at the Ohio State University for the 2019 season.
 Yurcich was the offensive coordinator at Oklahoma State University from 2013 to 2018.
 He was previously the offensive coordinator and quarterbacks coach at Saint Francis, Edinboro, and Shippensburg.
 Yurcich also spent time at Indiana as a graduate assistant.

 Some of the prominent players Yurcich has helped develop include Trevor Harris, Zach Zulli, J. W. Walsh, Mason Rudolph, Taylor Cornelius, Justin Fields, Sam Ehlinger, Sean Clifford, and Drew Allar.

-Personal life
+Early life and education

-Yurcich earned a degree in psychology at California University of Pennsylvania and a master's degree in education from St. Francis, where he picked up a school counseling license.
+Yurcich earned a degree in psychology at PennWest California in 1999.
+He spent three seasons as the school's starting quarterback and was a two-year captain. and a master's degree in education from St. Francis, where he picked up a school counseling license.

-Playing career

-Yurcich is a 1999 graduate of California University in Pennsylvania.
-He spent three seasons as the school's starting quarterback and was a two-year captain.
 He began his playing career at Mount Union College.